DCLMakerSTEAM/PlottingwithPython1/README.md

 In this course you will learn to
 * Find a dataset
-* Ask ChatGPT to write code to visualize that dataset
+* Ask an AI to write code to visualize that dataset
 * Run that code on your computer
 * Make changes to the visualization to better show what you want